box/developer.box.com/guides/authentication/jwt/as-user.md

 In this situation the user ID is the Box identifier for a user.
 User IDs can found for any user via the `GET /users` endpoint, which is only available to admins, or by calling the `GET /users/me` endpoint with an authenticated user session.

 </Message>

 ## Preconditions

-Using the `as-user` header has a few requirements.
-Firstly, the application needs to be configured to perform actions as users in the [developer console][devconsole].
+The application must be configured to perform actions as users in the [Developer Console][devconsole].

 <ImageFrame border center>